OncleMonocle/SPA/README.md

 # SPA
-SPA booking application with React TypeScript using json-server
+SPA booking application with React Vite TypeScript using json-server